 D :Velocitysquaredcoefficient,

 The simple method has an empirical correlation that modifies the infiltration as a function of wind speed and temperature difference across the envelope.
 The difficulty in using this equation is determining valid coefficients for each building type in each location.
 The simplified infiltration models consider the wind speed on zone altitude, and the variation in infiltration heat loss based on the wind velocity.
-These coefficients vary and provide very different results that cause great uncertainty in determining which numbers to use.
+These coefficients vary and provide very different results that cause great uncertainty in determining which values to use.
 EnergyPlus allows users to input these coefficients, however it is not easy to identify correct ones for typical modeling practices.
 The infiltration hybrid model derives the time-step zone infiltration air flow rates, using the inverse zone heat balance equation, moisture balance equation, or contaminant balance equation, which consider all complexities of design flow rate, coefficients and climate conditions.

 2.2 People Count

-In EnergyPlus, people count and people activity level is represented by People and corresponding schedule objects.
+In EnergyPlus, people count and people activity level is represented by the People and corresponding Schedule objects.
 Users set the number of people calculation method, people activity level, sensible and fraction heat fractions, and CO2 generation rate in the People object.
 Each People object can be assigned to a zone or a zone list.
-A set of people related schedule objects are used to define the temporal number of people rules.
+A set of people related schedule objects are used to define the temporal variation of people count .
 In typical simulation setting, the People object is usually set to have fixed schedules.
 In reality, occupancy schedule is highly uncertain.
-Using the typical settings for the People object can cause loss of model authenticity.
+Using the typical schedules for the People object can lead to inaccurate results.
 The new hybrid model algorithm calculates the time-step zone people count by inversely solving the zone sensible heat balance equation, moisture balance equation, or contaminant balance equation.

 2.3 Zone Balance Equations